phetsims/geometric-optics/doc/implementation-notes.md

 Light rays propagate from a point on an optical object, and interact with the optic.
 In the case of arrows and framed objects, an optical image is formed.
 In the case of lights, light spots appear where the rays hit the projection screen.

 This sim has a relatively complicated ray tracer, which is also responsible for animation of rays.

-Important classes:
+Instead of duplicating what's already in the source code, we'll point you to the important classes:

 ```
 // model